peter-er/jGrasp-dracula/README.md

 ![Screenshot](https://i.imgur.com/oqUUp9t.png)

 ## Install
+1. Download using the GitHub .zip download and extract the files.

-Go to C:\Users\YourUsername\.grasp_settings\colors and place the dracula.colors.xml file inside.
-Run jGrasp and go to Settings -> Colors.
-From there select import and choose the dracula.colors.xml file.
-Select "User: Dracula" from the drop down menu and click "Ok".
+2. Go to C:\Users\YourUsername\.grasp_settings\colors and place the dracula.colors.xml file inside.
+3. Run jGrasp and go to Settings -> Colors.
+4. From there select import at the bottom and select the dracula.colors.xml file.
+5. Select "User: Dracula" from the Color Schemes drop down menu and click "Apply".

 ## Team